mistertfy64/CommunicableStudentPortal/README.md

 ### Part 2: Setting Up CommunicableStudentPortal

-Copy all the files in the `defaults` folder to the root directory.
+Copy all the files in the `defaults` folder to the `server` folder.

 (Note: You don't have to do this, however, it is highly recommended that you do.
 The reason is that not copying this file will use the developers' configuration file.
 Moreover, CommunicableStudentPortal requires a `.env` file to properly run and connect to the database.)